 As a C++ programmer, you will usually write code and sit on a workstation for hours.
 C++ is an important skill to learn in the ever-growing electronic world of today.
 Your duties as a programmer will include programming, testing, executing, and logging the code.
 Most of you will tend to agree and say C++ is interesting; while the non-programmers like me struggle to understand it.
-C++ programming and its applications stretch from simple objectivist code to layered multi-faceted code.
+C++ programming language and its applications stretch from simple objectivist code to layered multi-faceted code.
 While some of you may already work full time and may wish to do something by the side, and others might wish to freelance fulltime.
 Usually most programmers work in predictable environments like IT organisations and in IT teams at organisations from other industries and sometimes take up other projects by the side, while others freelance fulltime.
 In both cases, you can stand to earn decent money.
 C++ programming is a skill that is and will continue to be in vogue, and you shouldn’t think twice about entering the field.

-Job Duties for Freelance C++ Developer
+Freelance C++ Developer Jobs

 As a freelance C++ programmer, you will undertake a number of responsibilities and duties in either fulltime or freelance capacities.
 You must be flexible and willing to adapt to the needs of the client.
 Generally, some of the duties you will perform, while freelancing includes: